derekyeung410/auto-bc-park-booking/README.md

-## Auto Reservation for BC Parks Campsite ⛰️
+## Auto reservation for BC parks campsite ⛰️

 A script for automatic detection and reservation for available campsites on the BC Parks reservation website once bookings open.